Have you ever wondered why so many adults literally run into problems with their knees later on in life?

-In this article, we are going to describe why regenerative medicine treatments like prolotherapy, PRP and stem cell treatments could be superior treatments for longterm pain relief and non-surgical healing.
+In this article, we are going to describe why regenerative medicine treatments like prolotherapy, PRP and cell therapy treatments could be superior treatments for longterm pain relief and non-surgical healing.
 We’ll also talk about some of the best exercises for knee pain because, once you find relief, it’s important to maintain that relief.

 Again, you might be thinking that surgery or pain medications are your best options for getting back on the hiking trail or doing some of the rigorous exercises you’ve always loved doing.
 But let’s look at what those options really do for you and why you might want to consider some better alternatives.